Get the best protection for your eyes

 UV light consists of UV-A light (which leads to skin tanning, but also skin aging), UV-B light (which leads to sunburn and skin cancer) and UV-C light (the most dangerous rays, but which are almost completely blocked by the ozone layer).

-What almost no one knows: Eyes can also get sunburn.
+What almost no one knows: Eyes can also get sunburned.
 The cornea and the conjunctiva are most affected.
 The highest risk is always when the sunlight is heavily reflected, something that can occur in a snow-covered landscape or when spending time by or in the water.

-With the right glasses, however, everyone can optimally protect their eyes from dangerous UV rays.
+With the right glasses, however, everyone can protect their eyes from dangerous UV rays.
 What you should keep in mind when purchasing a pair of sunglasses:

 - UV light protection: Sunglasses that absorb at least 99% of UV rays or light rays up to 400 nm.